CSGuides/grad-job-guide/_interviewing/visits.md

 including the length and structure, different types of meetings embedded into the overall interview, and tips for planning and preparation.

+<a href="https://www.monperrus.net/martin/">Martin Monperrus</a> notes that this can vary significantly for
+European interviews: there is "huge diversity depending on the country and univeristy.
+Perhaps the only common point is the formal interview (from 45 minutes to 2 hours) in front of a committee (5-10 people)."
+This guide discusses an average US interview.

 ## Length and Structure of the Interview

 A typical interview lasts about one to two days, depending largely on the size of